 - What will you expect of me?
 Will I have homework?

-Your initial phone consultation may help you prepare for your first in-person session by removing some of the mystery from the vague and often-intimidating idea of therapy.
-There are other things you can do to prepare for your appointment to further put yourself at ease.
+Your initial phone consultation may help you prepare for your first counseling session by removing some of the mystery from the vague and often-intimidating idea of therapy.

-Make a List of Topics to Cover Right Away
+5. Make a List of Topics to Cover

 The first visit with any therapist can feel a bit awkward.
 After all, you are meeting with a stranger to discuss things you might be uncomfortable talking about.
 Where do you even begin?
 Rest assured, a therapist is an educated and skilled helper who will gently put you at ease and guide the first session.
-Still, arriving prepared can reduce anxiety.
+Still, arriving prepared with what you want to talk about during therapy can reduce anxiety.

-The National Institute of Mental Health advises that writing a list ahead of time of what you want to discuss during the first session (and bringing it with you) can help.6 In the dedicated mental health notebook discussed above, create a list of topics you might want to discuss at your first session.
+Writing a list ahead of time of what you want to discuss during the first session (and bringing it with you) can help.6 Create a list of topics in your journal that you might want to discuss at your first session.
 Having it with you when you meet with your therapist can help keep you centered and focused.

 Consider including topics such as: